 - 28 ounces chilled, brewed coffee (to be used as a liquid base)

 - 3 tablespoons ground Arabica coffee beans

 - Pour the oils along with the fats into a stainless steel pot.
 Heat them at low temperature.

 - Put your liquid base into a plastic bucket and then, carefully add lye to it.
 Stir the mixture slowly until it mixes completely.
-Temperature will rise so, let it cool down until it reaches 100 to 125-degree F.
+The temperature will rise so, let it cool down until it reaches 100 to 125-degrees F.

 - At approximately 115-deg F, remove melted oil and fats from heat.
 Pour them slowly into a plastic bucket and let cool until it reaches between 100-110 degrees F. Slowly and carefully add the lye and liquid mixture to the oils.

 - Stir all ingredients together.
 Add the exfoliates, too.
 Use a hand blender to combine the ingredients.
 Do it in short 20-second bursts to prevent overheating until mixture traces or when it resembles a soft paste or thick custard.

 - Pour soap into a 3-inch ABS pipe for circular shapes or via 2-inch deep baking trays for rectangular bars.